quidphp/site/README.md

 - *Coding*: No curly braces are used in a IF statement if the condition can be resolved in only one statement.

 ### Overview
-**QuidPHP/Site** contains 59 classes and traits.
+**QuidPHP/Site** contains 59 classes, traits and interfaces.
 Here is an overview:
 - [App](src/App)
     - [CliClearCache](src/App/CliClearCache.php) - Class for a cli route to remove all cached data
     - [CliClearLog](src/App/CliClearLog.php) - Class for a cli route to remove all log data